 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 87 Recreation / Special Uses The outfitter/guide service allocation for this Management Area is found on page 82 (Management Area 2D), except for river-running which is established as follows on the table shown which includes: type of service, class of permit, number of permits, and maximum service days per permit.
 Same permits as Management Area 2B and 2C.
 Same permits as Management Area 2C, i.e., those authorized by White Mountain Apache Tribe [See Forest Plan for table].
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 89 Recreation / Trails O&M of entire trail system to provide for a variety of user experience levels, resource protection and public safety.
 Includes trail condition surveys and maintenance plans.
-Yes No An analysis of project i Section 3.9).
-The prop trails as described in th Trail reconstruction wo Section 4.
+Yes No An analysis of project impacts to trails was completed as part of the EIS (see Section 3.9).
+The proposed project would implement mitigation for impacts to trails as described in the mitigation and monitoring plan (EIS Appendix J).
+Trail reconstruction would meet Forest Service trail construction standards.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 89-1 Recreation / Trails Maintain 20% of trail system at maintenance level 2 (using Forest brushing standards), 60% at maintenance level 3, and 20% at maintenance level 4.
-Yes No An analysis of project i Section 3.9).
-The propertials as described in the Trail reconstruction wo The proposed project we maintain trails to their of Section 4.
+Yes No An analysis of project impacts to trails was completed as part of the EIS (see Section 3.9).
+The proposed project would implement mitigation for impacts to trails as described in the mitigation and monitoring plan (EIS Appendix J).
+Trail reconstruction would meet Forest Service trail construction standards.
+The proposed project would not impact the Forest's ability to continue maintain trails to their called-for maintenance levels.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 85 Recreation Develop Upper Salt River Implementation Plan.
 Review and revise annually by June 30.
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 86 Recreation Objective is to achieve full service level of management and administration.
 Fluctuations in Operation and Maintenance budgets may require less than full service level.
 The following table displays full and reduced service level standards at proposed budget and increments less than proposed.
 Implement user fee at sites which meet fee designation criteria.
 Budget at proposed = all sites at full service level.
 Budget at proposed -10% = all sites at 80% of full service level.
 Budget at proposed -25% = all sites at 50% of full service level.
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 86 Recreation OHV use prohibited unless posted open.
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 86 Recreation Manage ROS Classes (see Appendix E) according to existing inventory as follows: SP = 35%, SPM = 39%, RN = 24%, R = 1%, and U = 1%.
-Yes Yes The project would res classes within the pro amend the desired R
+Yes Yes The project would result in a degradation of portions of existing ROS classes within the project area.
+A Forest Plan Amendment is required to amend the desired ROS class proportion for each management area.